 Top performing NCTJ-accredited courses receive awards at the Journalism Skills Conference

-Journalism courses in five different areas were presented with awards for the highest percentage of students achieving C grade passes or better in all the NCTJ core exams plus 100 wpm shorthand.
+Newspaper journalism courses in five different areas were presented with awards for the highest percentage of students achieving C grade passes or better in all the NCTJ core exams plus 100 wpm shorthand.

-Highbury College topped the table for the accredited fast-track courses at FE colleges with 31 per cent of students meeting the industry standard.
+Darlington College topped the table for the accredited fast-track courses at FE colleges with 31 per cent of students meeting the industry standard.

-Detailed exam results for all 68 NCTJ-accredited courses will be published on the NCTJ website later this month.
+Detailed exam results for all 68 NCTJ accredited courses will be published on the NCTJ website later this month.